Meet Dunwoody’s Dean of Students

 I look forward to getting to know you and seeing Dunwoody continue to grow.

 Here is what I can help with:

-- Student Services – My student services team Jonathon, Zach & Molly are excellent resources here to assist with scheduling, student events, and counseling referrals.
+- Student Services – My student services team Jonathon, Zac, and Molly are excellent resources here to assist with scheduling, student events, and counseling referrals.